 MAC is a Body Safe School

-“Welcome, Montessori is about celebrating children and supporting a child’s independence—and we are a body-safe school.”
+"Welcome!
+The Montessori Academy of Colorado is about celebrating children and supporting a child's independence--and we are a body-safe school."

-“We help kids be more and more independent.
-For instance, if Tommy needs a new pair of underwear, he gets it himself from his cubby.
-If children put underwear on backwards, then so be it.
-With toddlers, we change them standing up, we use proper body part terminology, and we encourage the children to help.
-This way, the experience is something that’s happening with them, not to them.”
+"We help kids become more and more independent.
+For instance, if 2-year-old Tommy needs a new pair of underwear, he gets it himself from his cubby.
+If he puts the underwear on backwards, then so be it.
+With toddlers, we change them standing up, we use proper body part teminology, and we encourage the children to help.
+This way, the experience is something that's happening with them, not to them."

 Even infants are introduced to concept of body safety practices during diaper changes, by way of staff explaining what is happening and why.
 Throughout the school, we never touch children without also telling them how, where and why we are going to touch them.

-“Savannah, you have a wet diaper.
-I’m going to lift you up, put you on the changing table, take off your pants and wet diaper so we can clean you up and put a dry diaper on your body."
+"Savannah, you have a wet diaper.
+I'm going to life you up onto the changing table, and take off your pants and wet diaper so we can clean you up and put a dry diaper on your body."

 To facilitate good communication with parents, each classroom also completes a daily form for each child that documents which staff member was involved in each instance of toileting, eating and napping.
 If parents have questions about any particular incident, they know which teacher was in charge at the time, and subsequently with whom to speak.